AnaCasas20/tw-academy-s9/README.md

 ## Fixed Font
 Use a fixed font to highlight:
 - **Commands or pieces of code**.
 For example:

     Run the `npm install text-cli` command to install the utility.
-- **Fil or folder names**.
+- **File or folder names**.
 For example:

     Read the `README.md` file before you proceed.

 ## Abbreviations
 Never use the following abbreviations in a formal document: